Why Developers Will Not Guarantee a Closing Date

 For homes that are already built, the buyer and seller will usually agree on a set closing date when they sign the sales contract.
 However, when it comes to new developments, the developer, who can always be referred to as the sponsor, will often be more cautious about agreeing to a specific date unless the project is 100% finished.
 So they will use an "on or around" closing date instead of "time of the essence."

-Time of Essence vs. On and Around Closing Date
+Time of Essence vs. On or Around Closing Date

 It's important to understand the subtle nuances in closing date language that you may see in the sale contract.
 Time of essence (TOE) in real estate refers to a specific date that the buyer and seller must close.
 Residential contracts in New York often use an "on or about" closing date, which is much more fluid and offers more of a projection than a guarantee.